Submissions

 Game Reviews

-Due to the fact that we are a games journal that wants to collect, systematize and further develop the various recent multidisciplinary approaches in the research area, we need to know our way around in our field, namely GAMES!
-So, if you are playing a game which you think can be an interesting and promising object of investigation, please send us proposals for a game review.
+As a games journal that aims to collect and develop the various multidisciplinary approaches in the field, we also need to be familiar with our subject matter: games!
+If you are playing a game which could be an interesting or promising object of investigation, please send in a proposal for a game review.

-Reviews should be around 1000 words.
-Please note that in most cases, the journal will not be able to provide a free copy for reviews.
+Reviews should be 1-2.000 words in length.
+Please note that in most cases, the journal will not be able to provide a review copy of games.

 Copyright Notice

-Gamevironments is hosted at the University of Bremen in Germany, so all legal questions (e.g. concerning questions of copyright) will be regarded under the German law.
+Gamevironments is hosted at the University of Bremen in Germany, so all legal questions (e.g., concerning copyright) will be regarded under the German law.
 Because of this, authors must accept full responsibility for the content of their article by signing a copyright form, which needs to reach us before the article’s publication.
-For any questions, please contact the editors at games2@uni-bremen.de.
+For any questions, please contact the managing editor at games2@uni-bremen.de.

 Privacy Statement